ChilliCream/hotchocolate-docs/docs/pagination.md

 }
 ```

 `UsePaging` adds the relay-style cursor pagination arguments defined by the spec, defines the return type of the field to be `ConnectionType<StringType>` and adds a paging field middleware to the field resolver pipeline.

 The middleware can handle `IQueryable<T>` and `IEnumerable<T>`.
-This means that you can apply the middleware also to database drivers like entity framework or the mongo db client.
+This means that you can apply the middleware also to database drivers like entity framework or the Mongo db client.

 The database drivers will translate the queryable actions into native database queries.

-If you now want to support filtering and/or sorting on a pagable list you have to feed the sorting properties to the paging middleware so that the middleware can include them into the cursors.
+If you now want to support filtering and/or sorting on a page-able list you have to feed the sorting properties to the paging middleware so that the middleware can include them into the cursors.
 The cursors can than be used to recreate the data set in fetch more queries.

-Let\`s enhance our example and add the capability to sort our list in descending order.
+Let's enhance our example and add the capability to sort our list in descending order.

 We will do that by adding another argument `descending` to our field.
 If the argument is set to `true` than the list is sorted by descending order otherwise the set is sorted in ascending order.